Hair Loss Prevention Services Offered in Miami, FL

 Minoxidil is a vasodilator and originally was exclusively used as an oral drug (Loniten®) to treat high blood pressure.
 It was, however, discovered to have the interesting side effect of hair growth and reversing baldness, and in the 1980s, Upjohn Corporation produced a topical solution that contained 2% minoxidil to be used to treat baldness and hair loss, under the brand name Rogaine in the United States.
-Treatments usually include a 5% concentration solutions that are designed for men, while the 2% concentration solutions are designed for women.
+Treatments usually include 5% concentration solutions that are designed for men, while the 2% concentration solutions are designed for women.
 As a drug to combat hair loss, the most common side effect is itchy scalp.
 If a person uses minoxidil to stop hair loss for a length of time and then stops taking the drug, hair loss will occur again.

 Treatments That Probably Don’t Work

 Thousands of products for baldness are advertised on TV and on the Internet.
 They claim to make hair re-grow, or simply to stop further loss.
 Most charge high prices and simply use minoxidil which can be purchased over the counter in your local pharmacy for approximately $10.
 Other products, most likely, are a complete waste of money.
 Most have not been assessed by proper research studies, and aim to persuade a consumer by a single ‘true life’ success story.
 Because hair loss is often noticeable for a month or two and then stops for a few months it is easy to imagine that a product is having an effect.
 Without proper, recognized research studies, treating hundreds of people with the product and an equal number with a control group version of the treatment, it is impossible to know one way or the other about effectiveness and safety.
 So before trying a treatment, ask the company for a copy of published evidence and the credentials of the firm testing the product.

 Wash your hair daily with a mild shampoo.
 Dirty hair lies flatter and looks more sparse.
 Avoid anything that could make the hairs likely to break.
 After washing don’t rub your hair vigorously or use a hot hairdryer.
-Rather, pat the hair dry with a soft towel or use a low setting on the dryer or, even better, let it dry naturally.
+Rather, pat the hair dry with a soft towel or use a low setting on the dryer, or, even better, let it dry naturally.
 Use a brush with soft bristles.
 Use a creame rinse detangler to undo any tangles, rather than pulling with a comb.
 Protect bald areas from sun damage.
 Propecia® is a registered trademark of Merck Pharmaceuticals, Inc. Rogaine® is a registered trademark of Pfizer, Inc.